iu2frl/PythonVOR/README.md

 ## Testing

-I tested the code using the signal from the VRN airport in Verona, Italy.
+I tested the code using the signal from the VRN airport in Verona (115.800MHz), Italy.
 The code successfully decoded the VOR signal and displayed the correct bearing with a small approximation.

 ### Test points